jooyoungseo/mboxr/README.md

 # ~ 'This is the bod~ > 2 2011-07-08 12:08:34 Author <~ Recipient~ <NA>
 # Sample ~ 'This is the sec~

-# Or, you can save your mbox file as an Rda file while assigning a tibble
+# Or, you can save your mbox file as an RDS file while assigning a tibble
 # variable at the same time like below:
-data <- read_mbox(test, "output.Rda")
+data <- read_mbox(mbox = test, file = "output.rds")
 data
 # > # A tibble: 2 x 6 > date from to cc subject content > <dttm> <chr> <chr>
 # <chr> <chr> <chr> > 1 2011-07-08 12:08:34 Author <~ Recipient~ <NA> Sample